WebDevBooster/dozenal/README.md

 Of course, it's easy to implement something when you just take an existing element and turn it upside-down.
 But just because it's easy and cheap, doesn't mean it's the right thing to do.
 If those dozenal societies don't have what it takes to do it right, they have no business doing anything to begin with.

 We need something that looks like **NEW** numbers and something that looks good, not cheap and amateurish.

+Of course, adding 2 brand-new glyphs to all the existing fonts is gonna require a tremendous effort.
+By some estimates, there are **at least half a million** fonts in existence!

+But in Star City we'll never gonna do things in a *half-assed* way.

+### If something is worth doing, it MUST be done properly.

+At the beginning, we only need *dek* and *el* glyphs for a few dozen commonly used fonts.
+And we need a set of instructions/guidelines for creating these glyphs in different font types.
+And then we need to recruit an army of skilled volunteers that start designing the glyphs.

+The default installation of Windows ships with [just 160 or so fonts](https://en.wikipedia.org/wiki/List_of_typefaces_included_with_Microsoft_Windows).
+And Mac ships with [about 120](https://en.wikipedia.org/wiki/List_of_typefaces_included_with_macOS) many of which are identical with fonts on Windows.
+And as of April 2022, Google Fonts had [1,400 font families](https://en.wikipedia.org/wiki/Google_Fonts).
+Creating *dek* and *el* glyphs for those 1,600 or so fonts is easily doable and would cover most people's needs at the beginning.

 Here's my draft for what the numbers `dek` and `el` should *approximately* look like in Arial font (compared to the other numbers):